TheWhale01/blog-ideas/content/posts/Translaitor.md

 - [ ] Write the response to a new file once everything has been translated, zip the files to have the translated epub

 A good thing would be to find the best prompt in order to have the best translation possible.
 Because since then I used the calibre extension to do that, but I saw that some names would be translated or not and some expression are not so good translated.
 I think that a good thing also would be to retrieve the synopsis of the book to give the AI more context.
 I have to keep in mind also that we are translating paragraph per paragraph.
+Which is maybe not the best method.